Written by Pieter Jan on Oct 4, 2019 — 5 min read

 Our anchor was holding.
 Our boat was safe.
 The sun was coming up and the wind was slowly decreasing to the low 30’s.
 There was nothing else to do than watch some harbor tv.
 The harbormaster passed by, gave me a thumbs up.
 I felt pretty smug after that, sitting there in my pajamas.
 I considered having tea and biscuits.
 I should have brought my dressing gown and pipe.

 The waves were huge and breaking outside the harbor.
 We decided to stay another day and go grocery shopping.
 Some Poles went out in their Bavaria 37.
 They were back after two hours.
-When I asked the captain how it was outside, he just shook his head and said, “Not good”, which is Polish for “Oh my god we literally almost died”.
+When I asked the captain how it was outside, he just shook his head and said in a low voice, “Not good”, which is Polish for “Oh my god we literally almost died”.

 Katakolo is a weird town.
 It has a fairly large harbor with a wide promenade but the town is only a couple of streets big.
 It was also completely deserted.
 All shops were closed.
 All restaurants except one were closed.
 It has no supermarket to speak of, unless you count a liquor/diaper store run by two octogenarians as a supermarket.
 They’re probably catering to their own needs.
 It feels like it’s a bustling tourist trap during two months of the year, then abandoned for the rest of the time.
 Where do the people go then?
 It’s a mystery wrapped in an enigma.